-The Hepatitis B vaccine can help prevent Hepatitis B. There are a number of different types of vaccinations available including the Twinrix vaccine which also prevents Hepatitis A. Depending on your personal medical history and where you are travelling, our clinic will advise which vaccination is recommended for your trip.
+The Hepatitis B vaccine can help prevent Hepatitis B. There are a number of different types of vaccinations available including the Twinrix vaccine which also prevents Hepatitis A. Depending on your personal medical history and where you are traveling, our clinic will advise which vaccination is recommended for your trip.
 Contact us at (416) 461-2419 today or click here to book online.

 About 90 to 95 percent of adults with acute hepatitis B infection will clear the virus on their own within six months, and develop lifelong protection against it.

-Your risk depends of several factors: destination, length of stay, what you do when you are travelling and whether you have direct contact with blood or other body fluids.
+Your risk depends of several factors: destination, length of stay, what you do when you are traveling and whether you have direct contact with blood or other body fluids.
 In certain destinations, your risk may be higher, as some areas have higher numbers of people with chronic hepatitis B in the general population.

 The risk increases with certain activities, such as unprotected sex, sharing needles, tattooing and acupuncture.